Matronymic: Serbia

 Although far less common than patronymic surnames, matronymic surnames are widespread both in Serbia and in neighboring countries.
 Examples include surnames such as Katić, Sinđelić, Nedić, Marić, Višnjić, Janjić, Sarić, Miličić, Milenić, Natalić, Zorić, Smiljić, Anđelić and many others.
-Sometimes it is difficult to ascertain if name of a specific family is patronymic or matronymic considering many Serbian names have both male and female version (for example, surname Miljanić could come from both m.- Miljan and f.- Miljana).
-Cases where widows had to become heads of households were not uncommon during 18th and 19th century and when surnames were first standardized in Serbia in 1851 it was decided they would be based on the names of eldest living heads of households which in some cases were women.
-People who didn't know their father well would also take matronymic surnames, with notable cases being hero of the First Serbian Uprising Stevan Sinđelić, who took that surname in honor of his mother Sinđelija.
+Sometimes it is difficult to ascertain if name of a specific family is patronymic or matronymic considering many Serbian names have both a male and female version (for example, the surname Miljanić could come from both m.- Miljan and f.- Miljana).
+Cases where widows had to become heads of households were not uncommon during the 18th and 19th centuries, and when surnames were first standardized in Serbia in 1851 it was decided they would be based on the names of the eldest living heads of households, which in some cases were women.
+People who didn't know their father well would also take matronymic surnames, with notable cases being the hero of the First Serbian Uprising Stevan Sinđelić, who took that surname in honor of his mother Sinđelija.

 Ukraine

-In Ukraine, the suffix czak interprets as "daughter of" implying an original history of matronyms (similar to American last names ending in 'son' [Davidson, Williamson]).
-In Ukraine all last names ending with -czak, such as Ratajczak, Katerczak, Alberczak, Bartczak, Szchak, etc... are matronyms.
-The practice of taking a mothers name ended in the mid 19th century, but the matriarch lines are still traced.
+In Ukraine, the suffix chak interprets as "daughter of" implying an original history of matronyms (similar to American last names ending in 'son' [Davidson, Williamson]).
+In Ukraine all last names ending with -chak, such as Rataichak, Katerchak, Alberchak, Bartchak, Shchak, etc... are matronyms.
+The practice of taking a mother's name ended in the mid 19th century, but the matriarch lines are still traced.
 Other historical examples of matronyms in Ukraine include: Olenych, Katerynchuk, Khyvrych.
 Oleg Yaroslavich, 12th century prince of Halych, was known as Oleg Nastasyich during his life to distinguish his claim from that of his half-brother Volodymyr.